-The Mexican Mint produced the Hidalgo Gold Peso in the denominations of 10 Peso, 5 Peso (1/2 Hidalgo), 2.5 Peso (1/4 Hidalgo) and 2 Peso (1/5 Hidalgo).
-Mexican Hidalgo Gold Pesos are composed of 90% gold and 10% copper.
+The Mexican Mint produced the Mexican Gold Hidalgos in the denominations of 10 Peso, 5 Peso (1/2 Hidalgo), 2.5 Peso (1/4 Hidalgo) and 2 Peso (1/5 Hidalgo).
+The Mexican Hidalgo gold coins are composed of 90% gold and 10% copper.
 They are generally available for very low premiums and their relatively small sizes make them suitable for more moderate investments.

 The design of the obverse side of the 2 Peso Hidalgo coin is different in that it only depicts a harvest wreath along with the coin’s denomination (“Dos Pesos”), the year of mintage on top and the mint mark of the mint in Mexico City at the bottom.